Gold (color)

-Gold, also called golden, is a color tone resembling the gold chemical element.
+Gold, also called golden, is a color tone resembling the chemical element gold.

 The web color gold is sometimes referred to as golden to distinguish it from the color metallic gold.
 The use of gold as a color term in traditional usage is more often applied to the color "metallic gold" (shown below).

 The first recorded use of golden as a color name in English was in 1300 to refer to the element gold.
 The word gold as a color name was first used in 1400 and in 1423 to refer to blond hair.

 Metallic gold, such as in paint, is often called goldtone or gold tone, or gold ground when describing a solid gold background.
 In heraldry, the French word or is used.
 In model building, the color gold is different from brass.
 A shiny or metallic silvertone object can be painted with transparent yellow to obtain goldtone, something often done with Christmas decorations.